 From playing the famous role of Rin Tin Tin to changes in the breed’s name, there are quite a few fun facts about German Shepherds, like these:

-German Shepherds have an outer coat that sheds year round.
+German Shepherds have an outer coat that sheds year-round.
 Brushing your dog at least once a week can help minimize shedding and keep their coat and skin healthy.
 You’ll also want to invest in a reliable vacuum and a few lint brushes to leave around the house.

 Regular tooth brushing along with an annual dental cleaning can help them avoid periodontal disease and other health issues.

 These dogs tend to love being outside, which can help keep their nails worn down from rubbing on rough surfaces.
-However, you should still keep an eye on their nails and trim them carefully when they get too long.
+However, you should keep an eye on their nails and trim them carefully when they get too long.

-Avoid bathing your German Shepherd too often, because it can strip away the natural oils that keep their coats healthy.
+Avoid bathing your German Shepherd too often because it can strip away the natural oils that keep their coats healthy.
 However, you’ll still need to give your dog a bath from time to time.
 You can also spot clean them by wiping debris from the ears and face with a soft cloth or cotton ball.

 German Shepherds are prone to heart issues, which makes it especially important to schedule routine exams so they can be detected early.
 These visits are also a great time to ask your doctor about preventing bloat, skin conditions, and other common issues.

-Choose a high-quality brand of dog food that’s appropriate for your pooch’s age.
+Choose a high-quality brand of dog food that’s appropriate for your pup’s age.
 You can ask your veterinarian for a recommendation if you’re confused by all the options.
 You can even supplement your dog’s diet with foods such as boneless, skinless cooked chicken or pet-safe fruits and veggies, but it’s important to know what not to feed your dog.

 German Shepherds need plenty of exercise to help keep them in shape and avoid boredom or frustration, which can lead to unwanted behaviors like excessive barking or destructive chewing.
 They typically love the great outdoors, so you can take them for long walks or fun romps in the park.

 Like all dogs, German Shepherds love to chew.
 Chewing is natural for dogs and helps keep their teeth and jaws strong and healthy.
-You can help avoid coming home to chewed up shoes, carpet, or couch cushions by giving your dog safe chew toys.
+You can help avoid coming home to chewed-up shoes, carpet, or couch cushions by giving your dog safe chew toys.